webmapper/cartiqo-documentation/README.md

 * `lake`
 * `water_way`

+#### `waterline` (line)

+Water streams in the Netherlands are sometimes drawn as a Polygon and sometimes as a Line.
+Therefore a separate layer for water lines is provided. **Note!** a water body or stream is not defined by the geometry.
+Water streams can be drawn as a line or a polygon.
+Water bodies are often given as polygons but also larger rivers are given as polygons.
+No explicit reasons can be found for this difference.
+Mostly water drawn as lines are smaller water streams like ditches between fields.

+##### Fields

+* `originalid`
+* `name`
+* `type`

+###### `type`

+The type of a water line is the width given by the source data.

+* 3m
+* 6m
+* 12m
+* 50m
+* 125m
+* wide

 #### `natural` (polygon)

 **`natural`** contains all nature polygons like nature areas, grass fields and forest areas.
 It describes the physical material of the land surface.

 Together with the layers **`agriculture`**, **`infrastructure`** and **`builtup`** it covers the total surface of the Netherlands from zoom level 13 and higher.

 ##### Fields